Analyze successful stores in existing markets

 Create a suitability analysis layer

-Before adding criteria, you'll need to define the area of analysis using the Make Suitability Analysis Layer tool.
+Before adding criteria, you'll define the area of analysis using the Make Suitability Analysis Layer tool.
 Currently, you own nine stores in Grand Rapids, Michigan, so you'll define the area of analysis to be in the broader Great Lakes region.
 This region encompasses portions of the states that border Lake Superior, Lake Michigan, Lake Huron, Lake Erie, and Lake Ontario.

-- In the Contents pane, right-click Candidate_Markets and click Zoom to Layer.
+- In the Contents pane, right-click Candidate Markets and click Zoom To Layer.

-The Candidate_Markets layer includes potential market areas in select counties throughout the Midwest region of the United States.
-You'll conduct a suitability analysis to narrow the best market area.
+The Candidate Markets layer includes potential market areas in select counties throughout the Midwest region of the United States.

 - Click Run.